Bespoke retirement: Switzerland's four retirement models

 (+) More time for your family and hobbies.

-(-) AHV benefits are reduced by 6.8% for each year of early retirement; you can retire a maximum of two years earlier.
-In addition, people who are not part of the workforce must continue to make AHV contributions until reaching the statutory AHV retirement age.
+(-) AHV benefits are currently reduced by 6.8% for each year of early retirement (as at 2023).
+In addition, people who are not part of the workforce must continue to make AHV contributions until reaching the reference age.

-(-) The retirement assets in your pension fund are lower because of the shorter time spent paying in and the lower conversion rate.
-This equates to an estimated -8% for each year of early retirement.
+(-) The retirement assets in your pension fund and the resulting pension are lower because of the shorter time spent paying in and the lower conversion rate.
+This equates to up to 8% (estimated) for each year of early retirement.

 (+) More free time, but you still have partial income.

-(-) If you draw your AHV pension early (maximum of two years possible), it is reduced by 6.8% for each year of early retirement.
-You must also continue to make contributions until reaching the normal retirement age.
+(-) If you draw your AHV pension early, it is reduced by 6.8% for each year of early retirement (as at 2023).
+You must also continue to make contributions until reaching the normal reference age.
+Under the AHV 21 reform it is now also possible to withdraw only part of your pension early.

 (-) You continue to make payments to your pension fund and your retirement assets continue to grow.
 However, because of your reduced level of employment, your contributions are lower.
 In addition, benefits (pension or capital) must be drawn in line with your degree of partial retirement.